lord-blueberry/p9-distributed-reconstruction/README.md

 # P9-distributed-reconstruction

 This repository holds the code of the Master-Thesis: Twowards distributed reconstruction.
+There are three other repositories which belong to the master thesis:

+* p9-data, which contains the measurement data used in this project. *Necessary to run the code*
+* p9-results, which holds the reconstructed images created with the serial and parallel coordinate descent algorithm.
+* p9-doc, which contains the master thesis and the paper-draft

 ## Getting the data

 ## Windows setup of the development environment